Species Name: Phalaenopsis wilsonii

 Seasonal Variation: Yes – Dry, Cool, & Bright Winters

 Bloom Time: Spring

 Fragrant: reportedly not – mine smelled like grape pop

 This is a cool-growing phal that requires cool evening temps and a differential between the day and night temps of at least 8C.
 Day temps should not exceed 28C, and avoid the heat of direct sun.
 The dark green leaves will likely make them easier to scorch, so acclimate new plants to bright growing areas, slowly.

-Watering: I use pH-adjusted water (5.8pH) and flush the pots every week with 7.5pH 250ppm alkaline tap water.
-Though I received this plant with only 2 leaves, it has grown vigorously and done well.
-Water with the objective of “wet / dry cycles” on a 5-7 day cycle.
+Watering: I was regularly using pH-adjusted water (to 5.8pH) and flushed the pots every few weeks with tap water (which was alkaline, 7.5pH 250ppm).
+Though I received this plant with only 2 leaves, it was initially vigorously and grew well.
+I watered with the objective of “wet / dry cycles” on a 5-7 day cycle.
 The roots should be just approaching dryness as you water again; in winter let the roots dry slightly more, but keep the watering routine regular to avoid leaf drop.